jstedfast/MailKit/FAQ.md

 There are 2 common ways of forwarding a message: attaching the original message as an attachment and inlining the message body much like replying typically does.
 Which method you choose is up to you.

-To forward a message by attaching it as an attachment, you would do do something like this:
+To forward a message by attaching it as an attachment, you would do something like this:

 ```csharp
 public static MimeMessage Forward (MimeMessage original, MailboxAddress from, IEnumerable<InternetAddress> to)